MattHatwey/Manemo/chapter2.md

 "Did anyone learn something new?" said Matt.
 "Yeah!" said everyone.
 "From oldest to youngest." said Matt.
+"Okay!" said everyone.
 "Me first!" said Matt.

 "I learned freeze and icicle.
-Icicle summons icicles that are as pointy as a spear, and drops them on enimies! and freeze just freezes the opponent." said Matt.
+Icicle summons icicles that are as pointy as a spear, and drops them on enimies!
+And freeze just freezes the opponent." said Matt.

 "I learned peace and statue.
-We can use peace when there is a fight between two people, but we don't want to attack them.
+We can use peace when there is a fight between Manemos, but we don't want to attack them.
 Statue turns a Manemo into stone, but heals them inside of the stone.
 They can get out whenever they want." said Sansei.

 "I learned ashes and lava.
 Ashes makes it so that the enemies can only smell ashes, and because they are scared of fire and everything else in the world, they run away from where they can smell the ashes.
 Lava summons a miny volcano that you can put on anything and it will blow up whenever it detects an enemy." said Hatwey.

 "I learned mimic and repair.
 Mimic can mimic any spell of magic, but the attack is lowered by 50%.
 Repair can repair your items such as my wand, but you can't use them while you repair them." said Honest.

-This conversation went on for 4 hours, and I don't want you to get bored of this story so I will cut it out.
+This conversation went on for 4 hours, and I don't want you to get bored of this story and I don't want to write all of this so I will cut it out.

 "I'm so hungry.
 What time is i- ALREADY 2PM??? said Hatwey.
 "How?!" said everyone.
 "Well, then we should go back home now." said Matt.